umtakcn/EndtoEndDevOps/README.md

 #### 2- Creating Environment - Ansible
-Ssh into ansible-controller instance and upload IAC_role folder to the server.
+Ssh into ansible-controller instance and type "sudo su" for change user to root.
+You should do this whenever you connect an instance.
+Upload IAC_role folder to the server.
 Don't forget to change server passwords in inventory.txt .
 In IAC_role folder, execute this command;
 ```shell
 ansible-playbook main.yaml -i inventory.txt
 ```
 It will take a while.
 Ansible will create baremetal 1 Master, 2 Slave Kubernetes cluster, Jenkins, Gitlab, Nexus and Sonarqube.
 All configurations will be done and ready to go.
 #### 3- Source Control Management - Gitlab
 You can access Gitlab with http://gitlab-external-ip .
-After that, you should create a project that contains the application source code.
-To do this in your local computer enter folder which contains application and write these one by one in command window;
+After you changed the password, you can sign in with root.
+Then, you should create a project that contains the application source code.
+To do this, after you create blank project in Gitlab, enter folder in your local computer which contains application and write these one by one in command window;
 ```shell
 git init
 git remote add origin your-repo-address